akirakudo901/qlearning_demonstration_mint/README.md

 A quick introduction to general flow of RL!

-ai_training.py gives an overview of RL and an example code.
+qlearning_demonstration_MINT_notebook.ipynb is a Jupyter notebook giving an overview of RL and an example code. ai_training.py does the same thing entirely in Python code.

 environment_ttt.py is an example of RL environment I implemented a couple years ago.
 Might give you some insights into designing one.